zak-2213/chat-ai-frontend/README.md

-This project is a web-based AI chat bot application using Claude AI (will add other providers in the future).
-It features a React frontend and a Flask backend, allowing users to interact with Claude in real-time conversations.
+This project is a web-based AI chat bot application using Claude and Deepseek.
+It features a React frontend and a Flask backend, allowing users to interact with the AI assistant in real-time conversations.

 Key features:

-- Real-time chat interface with Claude AI
+- Real-time chat interface with LLM
 - Multiple chat management (create, edit, delete conversations)
 - File upload capability (images, PDFs, text files)
 - Customizable system prompts